elpimous/moteus_can_tests/README.md

-# SOME TESTS TO CONTACT MOTEUS CAN BOARD VIA A PEAK 4CAN ME BOARD
+# SOME TESTS TO CONTACT MOTEUS CAN BOARD VIA A PEAK 4CAN M2 BOARD

 # socketcan